cfontes/SpringBootTestApp/README.md

-# OM CRUD app test
+# Spring boot app test

 ---------------

 ###Using:

  * Spring Boot
- * JPA2.1 and Hibernate
+ * Sprint Data, JPA2.1 and Hibernate
  * Spring Security
  * Angular.js

+We will be using java 1.8 for the sake of learning it.

 This will be used as a base for a project and it's just a test of the stack.